-The royal entrance is reproduced and widely spread; it concentrates the mechanisms of paradigmatic feastly events.
-It produces feast, organises feastly space, it is symbolically distributed into characters which populate the feastly scene.
 "A feast of the Le Sauch district was organised in Valenciennes in 1520 at the return of Charles V to Brussels.
-Every district was led by persons wearing the name of ...
-Roi de la bête a deux dos...
-Prince, Sovereign, Marquiz, Count, Castellan...
+Every district was led by persons wearing the name of [...]
+Roi de la bête a deux dos [...]
+Prince, Sovereign, Marquiz, Count, Castellan [...]
 These titles imitated in a feastly frame the noble and ordinary titles of Toisson D'Or, particularly."
+14

 The distance in space and time of "royal entrances" from feasts in another time and place is cancelled by the symbolic "royal and princely" connotation of these feasts.
 Consequently, the real presence of "royal entrances" is replaced by a symbolic one with similar feastly value.
 On the other hand, the symbolic undertaking of royal entrances in the community feasts is nourished by the physical presence of the king at more or less regular intervals during the "royal entrances" in the given communities.
-Royal entrances reactivate this symbolic undertaking and reinforce the feastly and ludic potential specific to urban popular culture.
-Thus the feast called the "Principality of Pleasure" held in Valencienne between 12-14 May had an oligarchic and patrician character in 1548, imitating the triumphant entrance of Charles V in Valencienne in 1540.
+Royal entrances reactivate this symbolic undertaking and reinforce the feastly and joyful potential specific to urban popular culture.
+Thus, the feast called the "Principality of Pleasure" held in Valencienne between 12-14 May had an oligarchic and patrician character in 1548, imitating the triumphant entrance of Charles V in Valencienne in 1540.
 The processions at the reception of foreigners in the town and the attitude of the Prince of Pleasure at the banquet on 13 May prove this.
-Only notable persons and theatre companies fulfilling certain "criteria of money and respectability" could participate at the banquet.
-On the other hand, a Biblical archetype of the "mock king" was reactivated in these feasts: he was personified by Jesus Christ who was a "temporary king" at Palm Sunday, a carneval king, and was transformed into a sui-generis king at his crucifixion, wearing a mantle and a crown of thorns and ironically called INRI.
-This archetype creates a stratigraphy in the mythical and symbolic perception of the king and feeds on feasts which have as a topic the "masquerade prince" in Roman saturnalia or feasts in Mesopotamia where disguise and mockery preceded the royal sacrifice.
+Only notable persons and theatre companies fulfilling certain "criteria of money and respectability"15 could participate at the banquet.
+On the other hand, a Biblical archetype of the "mock king" was reactivated in these feasts: he was personified by Jesus Christ who was a "temporary king" on Palm Sunday, a carnival king, and was transformed into a sui-generis king at his crucifixion, wearing a mantle and a crown of thorns and ironically called "INRI".
+This archetype creates a stratigraphy in the mythical and symbolic perception of the king and feeds on feasts which have as a topic the "masquerade prince" in Roman Saturnalia or feasts in Mesopotamia where disguise and mockery preceded the royal sacrifice.
+16